The Big Fish

-The Big Fish is a printed ceramic mosaic sculpture by John Kindness.
+The Big Fish, also known as the Salmon of Knowledge, is a printed ceramic mosaic sculpture by John Kindness.
 The 10 m statue was constructed in 1999 and installed on Donegall Quay in Belfast, Northern Ireland, near the Lagan Lookout and Custom House.
-Also known as Pat The Fish in reference to visitors from Orkney, Scotland patting the fish for good luck.

 The Big Fishs image appears on tourism material related to Belfast and Northern Ireland.

 Construction

 The outer skin of the fish is a cladding of ceramic tiles decorated with texts and images relating to the history of Belfast.
 According to the Belfast City Council, each scale "tells a story about the city".
 Material from Tudor times to present day newspaper headlines are included along with contributions from Belfast school children (including a soldier and an Ulster Fry).
 The Ulster Museum provided the primary source of historic images, while local schools/day centres located along the line of the River Farset were approached to provide drawings for the fish.
 Images were provided by Glenwood Primary School, St Comgalls, and Everton Day Centres.

 The Big Fish contains a time capsule storing information, images, and poetry on the city.